 Any living person from or about whom information is collected for a scholarly study is deemed a "research subject."
 The term is not limited to laboratory or clinical studies.
 University regulations and federal rules require advance review and approval of most human subject research.
 Students contemplating a research project involving humans as subjects, whether or not the work is externally funded, and regardless of the academic discipline, are obliged to find out whether the project requires review by the Committee on the Protection of Human Subjects.
+Most sociological research will require review.
 For more information, visit the Committee's web site.